alexpadillarosas/3-Android-CreateYourBomb/README.md

 # Android-CreateYourBomb
-This Android project shows a way to pass Java objects between activities using Intents.
+This Android project demonstrate:
+* How to pass Java objects between activities using Intents.
+* How to call buidt-in activities from the Android OS (contacts).

 Notice that to pass the object in this app, the object must implement the interface Serializable.